iifl-logo

 14. SIGNIFICANT & MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS:

-There are no significant regulators/courts that would impact the going concern status of the Company and its future operations.
+There are no significant and material orders passed by the regulators/courts that would impact the going concern status of the Company and its future operations.

-Conservation of energy i) The steps taken or impact on conservation of energy: During the Financial year the Company installed electrical appliances with Five Star rating.
+i) The steps taken or impact on conservation of energy: - During the Financial year the Company installed electrical appliances with Five Star rating.

-The management is very much cautious for minimizing/ eliminating any losses in energy consumption.
+The management remains diligent in monitoring and controlling electricity usage and its associated costs.
 With such watch the consumption of electricity and its cost is absolutely under control.

 ii) the benefits derived like product improvement, cost reduction, product development or import substitution: